-Mr Durkan: I find that, when Mr Copeland starts to speak, you never know what you are going to get.
+Mr Durkan: I find that, when Mr Copeland starts to speak:

+"You never know what you're gonna get."

 I oppose the Bill and support the reasoned amendment.
 It will be hard to follow what was quite possibly the best and certainly the longest speech I have ever heard in opposition to legislation.